TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-08-how-to-run-naked-unit-tests-in-a-new-legacy-project.md

     What if we can **find the naked unit tests** and run them today by ourselves?

-tweet: "New Post on the 🐘 blog: How to Run Naked Unit Test in a New Legacy Project"
 ---

 <div class="card border-warning mt-4">